textbook/textbook.github.io/content/development/js-tdd-api.md

 I'd recommend creating a new git branch for each one you try (e.g. use `git checkout -b <name>`) and making commits as appropriate.

+> **Once you're ready to move on**, check out [the next article] in this series where we'll cover testing the API producer and discuss more about how tests drive design.

 ## Automatic E2E [bonus]

 As I mentioned in my [article on automation], I'm a fan of making developers' lives easier through automating the things you do frequently.
 You may have found it a bit annoying that you had to manually juggle two terminal windows through the last two articles, one where the app's running (`npm start`) and another where you run the E2E tests (`npm run e2e`).
 So let's simplify that!